open-ephys/gui-docs/source/User-Manual/Plugins/Phase-Detector.rst

 .. image:: ../../_static/images/plugins/phasedetector/phasedetector-02.png
   :alt: Phase detector stream selection interface

-To trigger outputs on several continuous channels, or at different phases, you can place multiple Phase Detectors in succession.''
+To trigger outputs on several continuous channels, or at different phases, you can place multiple Phase Detectors in succession.